 Growing outdoors also doesn’t require that much expertise.
 You only need good seeds and the proper care to germinate them.
 Once they sprout, they can technically grow by themselves, but, of course, you’re going to do more than that.
 Even with the least amount of effort, however, you’re going to get something.

-Growing outdoors will most definitely lead to huge buds and overall higher yield.
+Growing outdoors will most definitely lead to huge buds and an overall higher yield.
 With the help of the sun and carbon dioxide, the plants will grow extra-large leaves.
 This, in turn, will help accumulate more energy to produce huge buds.

 Assuming that we have a secure location, a plant can grow larger than 180 cm.
 With this size, it can potentially produce around 500 g of dried buds.
-With just 5 to 7 plants that are this size, you have a year’s worth supply of high-quality weed.
+With just 5 to 7 plants that are this size, you have a year’s worth of supply of high-quality weed.
 For patients who use marijuana for medication, this type of yield is especially useful.
 Obviously, growing plants that are this enormous would be impossible indoors.

 Safer for the Grower